5 Incredible Liver-Cleansing Herbs

 Here are four ways to improve your liver health.

-1. Ketogenic diet
+1. Follow a ketogenic diet

-The ketogenic diet pushes the liver to convert dietary and stored body fat into ketones to fuel your body.
+The ketogenic diet pushes the liver to convert dietary and stored body fat into ketones to fuel the body.
 This stimulates the increased production of enzymes that speed up the oxidation of fats stored in the liver.

-2. Intermittent fasting
+2. Practice intermittent fasting

-“During fasting periods, your body relies on stored fatty acids as an energy source,” explains Dr. Berg.
+“During fasting periods, the body relies on stored fatty acids as an energy source,” explains Dr. Berg.
 “This means your liver burns the readily available fat stored in liver cells first to generate fuel for your cells.”

 Choline-rich foods